 How to Take Advantage of Competitor Keyword Research

-There are many different ways to use the competitive keyword intel that you’ve gathered.
-To start to put it to work, a few good next steps could include: A few top choices would include:
+There are many different ways to use the competitive analysis and Google search intel that you’ve gathered.
+To start to put it to work, a few good next steps could include:

 - Let your competitors’ keywords inspire you to target new terms and develop appropriate content for those.
 This is probably the single best thing you can be doing for your website.

-- Review the terms to gain insights into the types of things your audience really cares about online.
+- Review the terms to gain insights into the types of things your audience really cares about online for your marketing campaigns.

 - Find new competitors you may have not considered.
 It’s crucial to understand everyone ranking against you in the search engine results pages (SERPS).

-If this sounds like too much of a chore or you’re not sure what to do with your competitor’s keywords once you’ve discovered them, Volume Nine can help you make the most out of the research process via content optimization or development.
+If this sounds like too much of a chore or you’re not sure what to do with your competitor site and organic traffic keywords, Volume Nine can help you make the most out of the competitive intelligence via content optimization or development.
 Contact us today with questions, or leave your thoughts below in the comment section.
-And if you have any other ways to perform competitor keyword research, please share them!
+And if you have any other ways to perform SEO competitor keyword research, please share them!